 The advanced renewable fuels that we make work exactly the same way as those derived from petroleum.
-They're fungible and are proven to react synonymously in the same engines and boilers, but in our case the carbon in those hydrocarbons has been recycled from the atmosphere.
+They're fungible and are proven to react the same way in the same engines and boilers, but in our case the carbon in those hydrocarbons has been recycled from the atmosphere.
 They are the same atoms in the molecules, just coming from the air rather than deep in the ground.
 When you burn the fuel, the carbon goes back into the atmosphere, where plants can take in that same carbon again and Gevo can build another molecule for you to burn.
-And as a bonus - anywhere between 15 and 30 percent of the carbon the crop draws from the atmosphere is excreted into the soil around its roots.
-This carbon feeds microbes important to crop growth and transform carbon nutrients into soil organic matter.
+And as a bonus-anywhere between 15 and 30 percent of the carbon the crop draws from the atmosphere is excreted into the soil around its roots.
+This carbon feeds microbes important to crop growth and transforms carbon nutrients into soil organic matter.
 The result is a dual benefit: increased soil fertility and significant amounts of what was once atmospheric carbon gets locked away in the soil.
 Given that there are close to 90 million acres of corn grown in the U.S. every year that is a remarkable pool of carbon locked into soil on an annual basis.

-Think of our whole process of using carbon as a fountain, where the carbon in the atmosphere is the water in the pool at the fountain's base.
+Think of our whole process of reusing carbon in the same way a fountain reuses water-the carbon in the atmosphere is like the water in the pool at the fountain's base.
 It is drawn up into the fountain and falls back into the pool.
-The carbon is recycled, and therefore our fuels do not put additional carbon into the atmosphere, they just use the carbon that is already there.
+The carbon is recycled.
+Our fuels do not put additional carbon into the atmosphere, they just use the carbon that is already there.
 Each spring the corn grows from seedlings to stalks over six feet tall, drawing in atmospheric carbon, and storing energy in each kernel of corn.
-And of course, since it's nature's system, there's no waste, every part of the plant plays a role.
+And of course, since

+These farmers are the stewards of their land.
+They know every inch of their landscape, study it, examine how the water flows over it, under it, and throught it. it's nature's system, there's no waste, every part of the plant plays a role.
 The plant accumulates carbon above ground and its roots release carbon into the soil.
 The whole system works together to create more healthy soil and placing even more carbon deep into the ground as organic matter where it further enriches and regenerates the productivity of the soil and its ability to hold water and nutrients.